ashtawy/CarND-Behavioral-Cloning-P3/writeup_report.md

 In addition to the images from the center camera, I also used the images from the left and right cameras to augment the data.
 I corrected the steering angle with a correction factor of -0.2 and 0.2 for left and right perspectives, respectively.

-After the collection process, I had 32144 number of data points.
+After the collection process, I had 32144 data points.
 I then preprocessed this data by cropping the top 75 and bottom 25 pixels to remove the background artifacts such as trees and the hood of the car.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.